Implementation of the Multilateral Convention has been saved

 The MLI will apply alongside a tax treaty and modify its application by allowing participating jurisdictions to adopt the BEPS recommendations without having to renegotiate each relevant treaty.

-Out of the 92 jurisdictions, 37 have ratified the MLI and deposited their instruments of ratification with the OECD.
-The MLI articles are effective in 2019 for the 151 jurisdictions shown in bold below:
+Out of the 94 jurisdictions, 52 have ratified the MLI and deposited their instruments of ratification with the OECD.
+The MLI articles are effective for withholding taxes in 20201 for the 33 jurisdictions shown in bold below:

-1 Although the MLI is in force in Sweden from 1 January 2019, it still must complete the internal procedures before the MLI will be effective in its entirety.
+2 Although the MLI is in force in Sweden from 1 January 2019, it still must complete the internal procedures before the MLI will be effective in that country.